rkgofiitk/academic-issues.github.io/Topics/internationalStudentsMix.md

 ## International Students Mix at Indian Universities

-About 3.3 lac students from 160 different countries enrolled at various Indian Universities over five years from 2016 to 2021.
+About 3.3 lac students from 160 different countries were enrolled at various Indian Universities over five years, from 2016 to 2021.
 In 2019 about
 75k chose India to pursue higher studies.
 Most international students in India come from Nigeria, Sudan, Tanzania, Ethiopia, and very few from Malaysia, Iran, Maldives, Myanmar, and Yemen.
-On the other hand, the number of Indian students opting for medical studies in Chinese and
+In contrast, the number of Indian students opting for medical studies in Chinese and
-Ukrainian Universities are very high.
-About 18000 Indian students were evacuated from the Ukraine war zone recently.
+Ukrainian Universities are considerably higher.
+More than 18000 Indian students were recently evacuated from the Ukraine war zone.
 About 25K Indian students are enrolled in Chinese Universities.
-Some Indian students even go to South Korea and Japan.
+Some students from India even go to South Korea and Japan.
 The problem of student exchange between non-English speaking countries is understandably low.
 However, India and most African countries were under British rule for a long time.
-So the English language did influence the higher education system in such countries.
-China has been an exception as it consciously introduced English in higher education.
-South Korea also realized the importance of English as a window for interaction in science education.
+So the English language did influence the higher education system in these countries.
+But the student exchange program between India and other erstwhile British colonies seems low.
+Britain could secure a 99-year lease on Hong Kong and trading rights in the ports of Shangai and Canton following the Opium War, but their influence did not reach mainland China.
+Deng Xiao Peng understood the importance of the English language as a window for interaction with the world outside China.
+So, English was consciously introduced into higher education in China.

+South Korea has realized the importance of English for interaction in technical education.
+They aggressively scout for English-speaking faculty.
+Once I went to Busan for a keynote address at a conference.
+During a break, the Chair of the dept of a University at Busan offered me the position of a visiting professor and wanted to know if I could start immediately.
+Understandably I was unprepared and did not take the offer.
+I am not sure how the university administration function in South Korea.
+But in India, according to MHRD rules, we cannot offer a visiting position to a foreign national without prior approval.
+At IIT Kanpur, we used to ignore these rules for short-term visits.
+Luckily
+MHRD never objected.
+However, they could if they wanted to.
+I believe IIT Kanpur appointed even non-Indian citizens as regular faculty.
+I am not aware of how it is done.
+But apparently, established IITs and IISc can manage to select foreign nationals as regular faculty.
+So, NEP should be seen as an enabler.

 Most well-known universities worldwide have exchange programs for international students.
 India announced a new National Education Policy (NEP) in 2020.
 The NEP is supposed to increase enrollment in foreign studies in India.
 It spells out many shortcomings of the current education system in India.
 Notable among these are: